LeoBrait/DEPRECATED_keystone-analysis/README.md

 This repository holds all codes to reproduce the major part of the Keystones determination procedures described in the Methods section _Finding putative keystone microbial taxa_ of the paper ~not yet published~.

-This repository generates only the published results and a few more needed to make them by another scripts.
+This repository generates only the published results and a few more needed to make them by other scripts.
 For many other outputs and the entire development history of this project, have a look at [the development repository](https://bitbucket.org/bertolinocastro/the_model).

 ## Citation